luca-babasan/Zenitech_Screenplay/README.md

 --Extensions: SpecFlow for Visual Studio 2019 (or latest)

+--NuGet Packages(already installed):

---NuGet Packages: SpecFlow.Actions.BoaConstrictor or Boa.Constrictor (Original lib)
+-SpecFlow.Actions.BoaConstrictor or Boa.Constrictor (Original lib)

-Selenium.WebDriver (and optionally Selenium.Support)
+-Selenium.WebDriver (and optionally Selenium.Support)

-*For macOS you will need the additional pack: --Selenium.WebDriver.ChromeDriver --User Secrets (for credentials management - optional)
+*For macOS you will need the additional pack:

+->Selenium.WebDriver.ChromeDriver

+->User Secrets (for credentials management - optional)

 --To run a test via command line: cd into your project folder and them just run: